FinTekkers/ui-service/README.md

 Run the contents of compile.sh manually on the command line

+## Rust
+If a new model is added it must be exported in lib.rs

 ## Publishing

 Publishing of java/rust/etc packages are done via GitHub actions when PRs are integrated.
 If you need to publish a package locally or get a snapshot, this is currently manual

+## Preparing Rust to publish
+to publish a new version do the following
+1. generate the new protobus using the compile script
+2. export any new models in lib.rs
+3. bump the package version in ```Cargo.toml```
+4. tag the pr with the version, i.e if version = 0.1.1, set the tag to v0.1.1